 Any taxpayer who feels their disclosure will not be settled through the Tax Health Plan needs professional representation.

-HMRC forced banks and building societies to hand over information about UK taxpayers with potential undeclared income in offshore bank accounts.
+HMRC forced banks and building societies to hand over information about UK taxpayers with potential undeclared income in bank accounts outside the UK.

 Other third-party companies are now also obliged to disclose such details.